 The above question, as easy as it sounds, is the most tricky one out there.
 If not answered correctly, it has the potential to trip you into a bottomless pit.
 But, don’t let it.
-While answering this MBA Interview question, you got to prove that you’re well-versed and have the capability to articulate and structure your thoughts.
-While keeping your answer around 2-3 minutes, and make sure to focus on your educational background, work experience, achievements, and career goals.
+While answering this MBA Interview question, you have to prove that you’re well-versed and have the capability to articulate and structure your thoughts.
+Keep your answer around 2-3 minutes, and make sure to focus on your educational background, work experience, achievements, and career goals.

 2. Why do you want to pursue an MBA?

 This is another frequently asked question in MBA PI that gives the interviewer an idea of how clear and serious you are about your career.
 Hence, you must explain the motivation behind your decision of pursuing a management course.

 Alternative To This question: Why Did You Choose MBA As Your Post Graduate?
 Or Why Do You Want To Pursue A Degree In Business?